Andrew Balding comes from a family steeped in horseracing.

-Balding spent some of his early years learning the ropes with his uncle Toby – he also acted as amateur jockey for him, winning 20 races.
-He later became his father’s assistant, running half the famous Kingsclere yard, before taking over on his own in 2003 following his father’s retirement.
+Balding spent some of his early years learning the ropes with his uncle, Toby, before becoming his father’s assistant.
+He took over on his own at Kingsclere in 2003 following his father’s retirement.

 He enjoyed a dream start, landing the Oaks with Casual Look in his first season with a licence.
 The globetrotting Phoenix Reach was another early star for him.

 Balding suffered a number of near-misses in the Champions Series before finally hitting the jackpot in the 2017 Qatar Sussex Stakes via the renowned mudlark Here Comes When.
 One one of the wettest days imaginable, Balding was truly singing in the rain.

 More successes have followed with Kameko providing a massive highlight in 2020 when landing the QIPCO 2000 Guineas in the silks of Qatar Racing Limited, the race sponsors.
 The colt won in a record time under Oisin Murphy, the trainer’s No 1 jockey.